Results.

 |

-Failure to deliver judgments in open court violated the applicant’s fair‑trial rights; no property right violation was found.
+Failure to deliver two appellate judgments in open court violated the applicant's fair trial right; property claim dismissed.

 |